caiostringari/pywavelearn/doc/pwl_colour.md

 ![](image/pwl_colour_a.png)

-A better way to assess the prediction would to use the concept of dominant colour instead of simply averaging the values.
-It can be done using the
+A better way to assess the prediction would be to use the concept of dominant colour instead of simply averaging the values.
+This can be done using the
 ```get_dominant_colour()``` function:

 ```python